-Students have all the rights normally accorded to members of a community of scholars - the right to free inquiry, the right to the free expression of ideas, and the right to be free of intimidation and harassment.
+Students have all the rights normally accorded to members of a community of scholars - the rights to free inquiry, free expression of ideas, and right to be free of intimidation and harassment.
 In exchange for these rights, students are expected to respect these rights for their fellow community members - students, faculty, and staff.